Viper Phase 1

-Viper Phase 1 (バイパーフェイズ1, Baipā Feizu Wan) is a 1995 scrolling shooter arcade game by Seibu Kaihatsu.
+Viper Phase 1 (バイパーフェイズ1, Baipā Feizu Wan) is a 1995 vertical-scrolling shooter arcade game developed and published by Seibu Kaihatsu.
 It is a spin-off in the Raiden series set in space.

 Gameplay

 The game is set in outer space.
 Players pilot their space fighter through eight stages of enemy space fleets and bosses.
 Enemies include small space fighters, space cruisers, space frigates, and entire space installations.

 A bonus is assessed at the end of each stage taking into account the number of medals collected, the number of enemies destroyed, the number of bombs in stock, and the total kill percentage.
 At the end of the game, a grand tally is assessed.
 Factors taken into account are the number of continues used and the number of lives lost.

 Plot

 By the year 2050, mankind begins the colonization of multiple planetary systems in the search for habitable planets.
 While the colonists establish original cultures and scientific studies, many of them begin feuding with each other.
 Armed conflict breaks out among them and the Earth.
 One rebel faction rises to great power and makes Earth their primary target.
 Earth's response is Operation Viper Phase 1: to combat the rebels using advanced space fighters built from downed enemy ships.